 Grackle for Google Docs, Slides, and Sheets

-Grackle is an accessibility checker extension for Chrome used to check Google Docs, Google Slides, or Google Sheets for accessibility issues.
+Grackle is an accessibility checker extension used to check Google Docs, Google Slides, or Google Sheets for accessibility issues.

 If you are logged in, Grackle can also export the corrected file to PDF.
-Some Grackle fixes (e.g., table tags) only appear in the exported PDF version.
+Some Grackle fixes (e.g., table tags) only appear if you make the accessibility fixes in the Grackle Docs tool, then Export to PDF through Grackle.

 Foxit PDF Editor